DikshaWadhwa053/OS__200250330030/README.md

     -> fork can be shared using fork -r <file name> forksharing ->Output in Child and Parent when a change is made in parent will be depicted in child as well ->man Sleep
+    ->both Child and parent will have their own Address Space(data,text,heap,bss,text)

+*Process Status:
+    ->Create:OS will allocate space and pid to process ->Ready:Multiple processes can be there in ready state ->Running:Only one process at a time
+    ->Waiting:Ex Scanf;multiple processes
+    ->Destroy:Deallocation  of Resources

+    ->Waiting to destroy state:Ctrl+C
+    ->Ready to destroy state:kill command
+    ->create to destroy not possible